-The growing sophistication of these and other Iranian cyberattacks, together with Iran's willingness to use these weapons, has led various experts to characterize Iran as one of America's most cyber-capable opponents.
+The growing sophistication of these and other Iranian cyberattacks and Iran's willingness to use these weapons have led various experts to characterize Iran as one of America's most cyber-capable opponents.
 Russia reportedly "has helped Iran become a cyber-power by supplying it with cyber weapons, information, and capabilities.
-In turn, Iran passed its expertise to its terrorist proxy Hizballah."
-Iranian cyber forces have gone so far as to create fake online personas in order to extract information from U.S. officials through such accounts as LinkedIn, YouTube, Facebook, and Twitter.
-156
+In turn, Iran passed its expertise to its terrorist proxy Hizballah."184 Russian cyberwarfare aid reportedly increased after Russian-Iranian strategic cooperation surged following Moscow's disastrous 2022 invasion of Ukraine, with Russia providing advanced digital-surveillance capabilities that Iran could use for domestic surveillance or foreign espionage.185 Iranian cyber forces have gone so far as to create fake online personas in order to extract information from U.S. officials through such accounts as LinkedIn, YouTube, Facebook, and Twitter.